dominicbraam/milo/README.md

 # Milo

-Milo is a Discord bot that is able to manage scrims.
+Milo is a Discord bot that is able to play music, do text-to-speech and manage scrims/gaming competitions.